256 pp., 6.125 x 9.25, 11 halftones, notes, bibl., index

 "[Davis] deftly connect[s] her history of public converts, who helped clarify voters’ views on race and democracy, among other issues, to the rise of the religious right...It isn’t hard to see the parallels for both Trump and Biden in Davis’s history...Like it or not, religion and politics find ways to mix.
 As issues of special religious significance—particularly abortion—heat up, it may be impossible for the president to escape the world that Davis outlines."--Washington Monthly

-""The importance of the book...is about the mixing of religion and politics in U.S. public life, often blurring the line between religious beliefs and political agendas."--Catholic Standard
+"The importance of the book, though, is not celebrity conversions.
+It is about the mixing of religion and politics in U.S. public life, often blurring the line between religious beliefs and political agendas."--Catholic Sentinel

 “Through this richly textured and utterly engrossing account of the religious conversions of an array of prominent midcentury Americans, Rebecca Davis offers a fascinating window onto the shifting dynamics of twentieth-century faith and politics.”—Kristin Kobes Du Mez, author of Jesus and John Wayne: How White Evangelicals Corrupted a Faith and Fractured a Nation